 In the case of proprietorship firm, there is no registration required.
 As there is no procedure to make application for availability of name (as in the case of companies) applicable, you simply have to open a bank account with the name & style you want to work.
-But if your business is liable for VAT and / or Service Tax registration, then you have to obtain VAT and / or Service Tax registration.
 Further, for sole proprietorship, no separate income tax PAN is required.
 The PAN of the proprietor will be the PAN of the firm and proprietor will have to file income tax return in his personal name.

 A Partnership is defined by the Indian Partnership Act, 1932, as ‘the relation between persons who have agreed to share profits of the business carried on by all or any of them acting for all’.
 This definition gives three minimum requirements to constitute a partnership, viz.

 - there must be an agreement entered into orally or in writing by the persons who desire to form a partnership,